 Those eyes definitely hadn't been human.
 Cold, ruthless, sharp, they had chilled him to the bone.
 And despite that, Sora had only paid attention to that man - Leon - barely giving him a second glance throughout their meeting.
 Everything, the four important sentences they had exchanged, had revolved around this Leon character.
 A good friend of her uncle's, she had said.

 Ken knew better.
 That man wasn't just a friend, an acquaintance, he was something so much more.
 The way Leon had looked at him when he had taken Sora's hand into his spoke louder than words.
-His eyes had gone from freezing to smoldering in a matter of moments and the hint of steel had turned his eyes a deep blue.
+His eyes had gone from freezing to smoldering in a matter of moments and the hint of steel had turned his eyes a dark blue.

 In front of such a man, what chances did he, a simple boy, have at winning Sora?